alexpasmantier/snob/README.md

 ## 📊 Performance

-Snob is fast enough to be entirely transparent in your workflow.

-On modern hardware, it should be able to handle 1M+ loc codebases in as little as 100ms which is faster than most test runners even need to initialize.
+Snob is fast.
+On modern hardware, it should handle million line Python codebases with thousands of tests in a matter of milliseconds, making it disappear into the background of your development workflow.

 ## 📄 License